 5.4 Covid-19 has had a major impact on everyone's lives within the United Kingdom, as well as on every sector of the economy.
-In the build up to lockdown on 23 March, significant changes were made to the policing model in Norfolk, and since lockdown commenced these arrangements have been maintained to the date of publication of this draft.
-Clearly most of these have seen an impact in the financial year 2020/21 rather than in the reporting period covered by the Statement of Accounts, and this section will be reviewed and amended as necessary up to the date of the conclusion of the audit and the publishing of the final draft.
+In the build up to lockdown on 23 March, significant changes were made to the policing model in Norfolk.
+These arrangements were brought to an end at the end of July, and policing has reverted to a business as usual model (subject to policing operating with appropriate personal protective equipment (PPE) and social distancing).
+Clearly, the impact for policing was in the financial year 2020/21 rather than in the reporting period covered by the Statement of Accounts, but it remains appropriate to outline the impact up to the date of the conclusion of the audit and the publishing of the final draft.